SM Spirituality Media

 How it differs from ordinary service

-The technical move is subtle and easily misread.
-Karma yoga is not the same as helping people, doing one's job well, or pursuing a meaningful career — though all three may be present in a karma yogi's life.
+The technical move is subtle.
+Karma yoga is not the same as helping people, doing one's job well, or pursuing a meaningful career.
+All three may be present in a karma yogi's life.
 The pivot is the relationship between the doer and the doing.
-Ordinary action is structured by a self that anticipates a result, hopes for the result, fears the absence of the result, and binds itself further to its self-narrative through the loop.
-Karma yoga asks whether the action can be performed without that binding — whether the work can be done as offering rather than as transaction.
-The Sanskrit term the Gītā reaches for is yajña, sacrifice: every action becomes a small yajña when it is performed without grasping at outcomes.
-The path does not require renouncing action; it requires renouncing the doer who would claim it.
+Ordinary action is structured by a self that anticipates a result, hopes for it, fears its absence, and binds itself further to its own narrative through that loop.
+Karma yoga asks whether the action can be performed without that binding.
+Can the work be done as offering rather than as transaction?
+The Gītā reaches for the word yajña, sacrifice: every action becomes a small yajña when performed without grasping at outcomes.
+The path does not require renouncing action.
+It requires renouncing the doer who would claim it.

 Where to encounter it in the index

 Ram Dass is the contemporary Western figure on whom the path most clearly converges.
-His second-half career — co-founding the Seva Foundation with Larry Brilliant to address blindness in the developing world; Be Here Now and Be Love Now; the years of work with the dying — was framed in his own teaching as karma yoga, service as sādhana.
-The Maharaji story about *only God* is the founding moment, in which the master recodes service as the central act rather than as an ethical add-on: feed everyone, regardless of state, because what is being fed is not the apparent person but the one reality wearing every face.
-Yogananda's *Autobiography of a Yogi* carries the older lineage's articulation; the kriyā yoga path he transmitted is technically a meditative one but is bound up throughout the book with examples of action performed as offering rather than as accumulation.
-On the Śaiva side, Sadhguru frames the Isha Foundation's rural and ecological work in recognisably karma yogic terms, and Inner Engineering: A Yogi's Guide to Joy treats action and inner discipline as a single practice rather than as separate departments of life.
+His later career — co-founding the Seva Foundation with Larry Brilliant to address blindness in the developing world, the years of work with the dying — was framed in his own teaching as karma yoga, service as sādhana.
+The Maharaji story about *only God* is the founding moment: the master recodes service as the central act rather than an ethical add-on.
+Feed everyone, regardless of state, because what is being fed is not the apparent person but the one reality wearing every face.
+Yogananda's *Autobiography of a Yogi* carries the older lineage's articulation.
+The kriyā yoga path he transmitted is technically meditative, but the book is full of examples of action performed as offering rather than accumulation.
+On the Śaiva side, Sadhguru frames the Isha Foundation's rural and ecological work in recognisably karma yogic terms, and Inner Engineering: A Yogi's Guide to Joy treats action and inner discipline as a single practice.

 — end of entry —